meshery/meshery.io/README.md

 ### 1. Set up your development environment

 - _The Meshery site is built using Jekyll - a simple static site generator!
-You can learn more about Jekyll and set up your development environment in the [Jekyll Docs](https://jekyllrb.com/docs/)._
+You can learn more about Jekyll and setting up your development environment in the [Jekyll Docs](https://jekyllrb.com/docs/)._

 - First [install Ruby](https://jekyllrb.com/docs/installation/), then install Jekyll and Bundler. ( **Note** : Install the same version of Ruby as mentioned in the [Gemfile](https://github.com/meshery/meshery.io/blob/master/Gemfile) )